-Philosopher and Artist Scott Walden interviewed by Alex King for AFB
+Philosopher and Photographer Scott Walden interviewed by Alex King

 Scott Walden’s research focuses on the intersection between the philosophies of art, mind and language, with an emphasis on photography.
 These philosophical interests inform his photographic practice, which has been recognized by multiple grants and the 2007 Duke and Duchess of York Prize in Photography from the Canada Council for the Arts.
 As Associate Professor at Nassau Community College he is a 2016 recipient of the State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities.
 Walden divides his time between New York and Newfoundland.